protella/chatgpt-bots/README.md

 I.e., OpenAI, Slack and Discord tokens.
 The only required token is the OPENAI_KEY.
 The others depend on which integration you're using.

-- Create a `.env` file in this folder and populate it with your keys or tokens as follows:
+- Create a `.env` file in the root folder of the repo and populate it with your keys and tokens as follows:

 ```
 SLACK_BOT_TOKEN = 'YOURTOKENHERE'